maierfelix/Iroh/API.md

 ````

 ##### 2. Add listeners
 Listeners get triggered while your code is executed.
 Their purpose is to allow you to listen for runtime data while your script is running, but without changing your script in it's expected behaviour.
-They just listen and tell you anything about your running code.
+They just listen and give you insights about your running code.

 Syntax:
 ````js